 Large companies spend a lot of time and money to ensure that they’re using the most optimal UI.
 If you have the same goal in mind, then there’s no reason you can’t benefit from their testing as well.
 Especially when all you have to do is take a look at the front end of their app.
 Most of them rely on common UI patterns anyway.

 9. Give Clear Signals

 In general, your user’s navigation through your app should be quick and painless.
-One way to guarantee this is to make sure that navigational buttons, such as the „home“ or „back“ button, contain visual clues that give users the best chance of finding what they’re looking for.
+One way to guarantee this for the mobile app design is to make sure that navigational buttons, such as the „home“ or „back“ button, contain visual clues that give users the best chance of finding what they’re looking for.